Milton Viera: International career

 Vieira made 5 appearances, scoring once with Uruguay.
 He was called up for the first time in 1966 the age of just 20.
 It was in the 1966 FIFA World Cup tie against England, in a match where he played as a starter.

 After football

 Viera returned in 1979 to Uruguay, gradually developing an activity as a football manager based in Montevideo, where he lives until today having three sons.
-The last one which was born during his time at the AEK, was named by him the name, "Loukas" as a sing of respect and tribute to the then President of AEK, Loukas Barlos, whom he valued unimaginably and loved as his second father.
+The last one which was born during his time at the AEK, was named "Loukas" by him as a sing of respect and tribute to Loukas Barlos, whom he valued and loved as his second father.